FrancesCoronel/personal-website-v3/site/content/adventures/2015-06-04-fullstack-foundations-goldman-sachs.md

 </div>

-> You can view my [entry submission](//www.youtube.com/watch?v=4a6rEjB8KH8 "Entry Submission") as well.
+> You can view my [entry submission](//www.youtube.com/watch?v=4a6rEjB8KH8 'Entry Submission') as well.

 With all that being said, what stood out for me the most throughout the entire trip was how everyone got to work on `200 West Street`.
 The Goldman Sachs building/tower is huge so what everybody does is enter through the first floor, take an elevator to the 11th floor (the Sky Lobby) and then from there, they have several different elevators they can use to get to the other floors.
 There was an elevator hallway for Floors 12–14 for instance and then another for Floors 30–40 and so on and so forth.

 ![The First Floor
-Entrance](//farm6.static.flickr.com/5286/5319954555_189fc82df2_b.jpg "200 West Street")![To
+Entrance](//farm6.static.flickr.com/5286/5319954555_189fc82df2_b.jpg '200 West Street')![To
 the 11th
-Floor](//www.3dhousedownload.com/wp-content/uploads/2012/11/Elevator-hallway-ceiling-interior-design-3D.jpg "Elevator Hallway")![11th
+Floor](//www.3dhousedownload.com/wp-content/uploads/2012/11/Elevator-hallway-ceiling-interior-design-3D.jpg 'Elevator Hallway')![11th
-Floor](//static.businessinsider.com/image/5012d4beecad043223000007-590/foursquare-user-hugh-c-snapped-a-shot-of-goldmans-sky-lobby-inside-its-200-west-offices.jpg "Sky Lobby")
+Floor](//static.businessinsider.com/image/5012d4beecad043223000007-590/foursquare-user-hugh-c-snapped-a-shot-of-goldmans-sky-lobby-inside-its-200-west-offices.jpg 'Sky Lobby')

 Everyone was so used to all the elevators and there were so many people just packing inside the next available elevator.
 It felt like something exciting was always about to happen but at the same time, I felt a lot like a sardine.